-I am currently a senior at Champlain College, where I am majoring in Game Art and Animation and minoring in Game Programming.
-My areas of concentration are environment and technical art, with a focus on shader programming, tool creation, workflow automation, procedural modeling, and simulation.
+I am a game developer specializing in technical art, with a focus on shader programming, tool creation, workflow automation, procedural modeling, and simulation.

 From a young age, I've had an interest in game development and the opportunities it provides for blending art and technology.
 This passion would lead me to study at Champlain College, where I graduated with a major in Game Art and Animation and a minor in Game Programming in 2022, before being hired by Infinity Ward.